m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Cloud application/_index.en.md

 (!$input.thermostat.current.state.reported.roomOccupancy && $input.thermostat.current.state.reported.temperature > $variable.heatingThresholdUnoccupied) || ($input.thermostat.current.state.reported.roomOccupancy && $input.thermostat.current.state.reported.temperature > $variable.heatingThresholdOccupied)
 ```
 ## Validation steps
-Before you complete this section, take a moment to validate that the solution works as intended:
+Before you complete this lesson, take a moment to validate that the solution works as intended:

 1. Apply a temperature change to your device that will take it outside the comfort bounds.